paperswithcode/model-index/README.md

 ### Storing metadata in markdown files

 Metadata can also be directly stored in model's README file.
-For example:
+For example in this `docs/rexnet.md` file:

 ```markdown
 <!--